johnbillion/wp_mail/readme.md

 ### Automatic plugin or theme updates

-Sent upon completion or failure of background automatic updates to plugins and/or themes that have been opted into automatic updates.
+Sent when a background automatic update to plugins and/or themes completes or fails.

     To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>